toastyboost/rollup-starter/README.md

-# 🐣 Rollup boilerplate (React, Typescript)
+# 🐣 Rollup starter (React, Typescript)

-Boilerplate for development and publishing modern React NPM packages or UI-kit modules with Rollup and Typescript.
+Development and publishing modern React NPM packages or UI-kit modules with Rollup and Typescript.
 Clean and powerfull.
 Good to fork in your project, learning and development.

 It's just work.